 The parish of St John’s is in the deanery of North Meols and has a population of 11,000 which is socially mixed with a good range of primary and secondary schools.

 The congregation at St John’s has begun to flourish in their vacancy and they have formed a positive and constructive relationship with their sister churches St James and St Peter’s in Birkdale and it is essential that this relationship is nurtured and developed.
-We are looking for someone who will take particular responsibility for the young adults across all 3 churches therefore and work with the new vicar at St James and priest in charge at St Peter’s.

 The vicarage is a 1930’s detached five bedroom house in an attractive, quiet residential area (17 Kirkstall Road, PR8 4RA) within short walking distance of the church.
 It has three reception rooms, kitchen, garage, outhouse, gas central heating and gardens to the front and rear.
 The master bedroom has ensuite facilities.
 It is in a good location for primary and secondary schools.

-Closing Date: Monday January 9th 2023
+Closing Date: Sunday 16th April 2023

-Interview Dates: Monday 30th January 2023
+Interview Dates: Tuesday 2nd May 2023

-For more information please contact: Ven Pete Spiers, Archdeacon of Knowsley and Sefton
+For more information please contact: Ven Pete Spiers Archdeacon of Knowsley and Sefton

 Mob: 07590690780 or email: pete.spiers@liverpool.anglican.org.uk